 Say your child is working on fine-motor skills but is really interested in science.
 Think about how she can develop fine-motor skills through hands-on science experiments.
 Maybe that means giving her droppers to use or tweezers to use to take things apart during investigations.
-A friend had an idea to take a child like this to whale watching california to take the classroom outdoors and get involved in some fine-motor science related interactions.
-Like throwing food to the whales!

 3. Get a Personalized Learning Plan

 Want help coming up with personalized activities that meld your child’s interests and areas of growth?
 Get a Personalized Learning Plan (use the code SUMMER for 20% off)!
 Through these plans, we talk with each other, you tell me all about your child, and I come up with a set of engaging learning activities designed just for your child.

 Recently I designed a learning plan for a teenager who is uninterested in reading, but very interested in music.
 I came up with two high-interest books featuring teenagers who love music: Eleanor & Park and King Dork.
 Then I created a variety of activities to do before and after reading, including making mixes of songs characters in the books would enjoy and analyzing why or why not the characters in each book might get along with each other in real life.
 I was so thrilled to get a report back from the teen’s mom sharing how the plan motivated her daughter to read.

 4. Check out Pinterest

 Pinterest is an endless treasure trove of activities to do with your child.
 I’ve created a summer learning board where I’m storing all sorts of fun activities.
 From water balloon phonics to sight word hopscotch, Pinterest has you covered.